simatic-ax/renovate-config/README.md

 # General structure

 - ./.github/workflows
-  - Contains the YML definition of both the workflows
+  - Contains the YML definition of the workflows
 - ./Global-Config
   - Contains the default presets for the Renovate bot
   - Contains a script to further configure the runtime environment of the bot